 2.1.Fundamentals of linear flow networks

-Linear flow networks describe the operation of various types of systems including AC power grids [11, 23, 24], DC electric circuits [25–27], hydraulic networks [28, 29], and vascular networks of plants [30].
-In such networks, the flow over a link (m, n) is assumed to be linear in the potential or pressure drop along this link,
+Linear flow networks describe the operation of various types of systems including AC power grids [11, 23, 24], DC electric circuits [2527], hydraulic networks [28, 29], and vascular networks of plants [30].
+In such networks, the flow Collective effects of link failures in linear flow networks (1) over a link (m, n) is assumed to be linear in the potential or pressure drop along this link,

-In this article, we focus on applications to AC power grids, where is the real power flow, is the voltage phase angle at node n and is proportional to the link's susceptance.
-We assume that the susceptance is independent of the direction of the link, , and that it vanishes if no link (m, n) exists.
+In this article, we focus on applications to AC power grids, where Collective effects of link failures in linear flow networks (3) is the real power flow, Collective effects of link failures in linear flow networks (4) is the voltage phase angle at node n and Collective effects of link failures in linear flow networks (5) is proportional to the link's susceptance.
+We assume that the susceptance is independent of the direction of the link, Collective effects of link failures in linear flow networks (6), and that it vanishes if no link (m, n) exists.
 In this context, the linear description is commonly referred to as the DC approximation due to its formal equivalence with DC resistor networks [11, 23, 24].
 This approximation is typically good for transmission grids with weak link loading, see [23] for details.
-In hydraulic or vascular networks, denotes the pressure at node n while the transmission capacity bmn depends on the geometry of a pipe or vein [28–30].
+In hydraulic or vascular networks, Collective effects of link failures in linear flow networks (7) denotes the pressure at node n while the transmission capacity bmn depends on the geometry of a pipe or vein [2830].
 The flows are subject to the continuity equation which means that at each node of the grid the sum of the network flows must equal the inflow to the grid;

 The inflow Pm is positive if a current, power, or fluid is injected to the node and negative if it is withdrawn from the node.
-In the following, we assume these in- and outflows to be balanced, .
+In the following, we assume these in- and outflows to be balanced, Collective effects of link failures in linear flow networks (9).

 Equations (1) and (2) fully describe the state and the flow of the network—up to a constant phase shift applied to all voltage phase angles—once the link parameters bmn and the injections Pm are given.
-We introduce a compact vectorial notation summarising the nodal potentials or voltage phase angles in the vector and the nodal injections in the vector .
+We introduce a compact vectorial notation summarising the nodal potentials or voltage phase angles in the vector Collective effects of link failures in linear flow networks (10) and the nodal injections in the vector Collective effects of link failures in linear flow networks (11).
 Here and in the following sections, the superscript '⊤' denotes the transpose of a vector or matrix.
-We further label all lines in the grid by and fix an orientation for each link.
-Summarising all link flows in the vector , equation (1) reads as
+We further label all lines in the grid by Collective effects of link failures in linear flow networks (12) and fix an orientation for each link.
+Summarising all link flows in the vector Collective effects of link failures in linear flow networks (13), equation (1) reads as

-with the diagonal matrix of link strengths .
-Furthermore, we made use of the node-edge incidence matrix commonly used in graph theory.
+with the diagonal matrix of link strengths Collective effects of link failures in linear flow networks (15).
+Furthermore, we made use of the node-edge incidence matrix Collective effects of link failures in linear flow networks (16) commonly used in graph theory.
 It establishes a correspondence between the nodes in the graph and the edges connecting them and has the components [31]

-In the following, we use this matrix to assign an (arbitrary) orientation to each link in the network such that .
+In the following, we use this matrix to assign an (arbitrary) orientation to each link in the network such that Collective effects of link failures in linear flow networks (18).
 Using the node-edge incidence matrix we can further rewrite the continuity equation (2) in the compact form

-The matrix is commonly referred to as the nodal susceptance matrix in power engineering.
-Mathematically, is a weighted Laplacian matrix [31, 32] with components
+The matrix Collective effects of link failures in linear flow networks (20) is commonly referred to as the nodal susceptance matrix in power engineering.
+Mathematically, Collective effects of link failures in linear flow networks (21) is a weighted Laplacian matrix [31, 32] with components

-For a connected network, this matrix has one zero eigenvalue with eigenvector such that .
+For a connected network, this matrix has one zero eigenvalue Collective effects of link failures in linear flow networks (23) with eigenvector Collective effects of link failures in linear flow networks (24) such that Collective effects of link failures in linear flow networks (25).
 For this reason, it is not invertible.
 However, the matrix inverse appears naturally in many different contexts involving the spreading of failures in networks.
-To be able to nevertheless study these processes, one typically considers the Moore–Penrose pseudoinverse which has properties similar to the actual inverse, see e.g. [33, 34] for details.
+To be able to nevertheless study these processes, one typically considers the Moore–Penrose pseudoinverse Collective effects of link failures in linear flow networks (26) which has properties similar to the actual inverse, see e.g. [33, 34] for details.
 We are now ready to extend the notation to cover link failures as well.

 2.2.Single and double link failures

 Assume that a single link k in the network fails, thus losing its ability to carry any flow.
 Since the network after the failure is still subject to the continuity equation (2), the failure will cause the flows on other links to change to account for the remaining necessary transport.
-Assume that the new flows are given as , where is the vector of flow changes and is the preoutage flow.
-In general, we will use the superscript (0), i.e. round brackets, to indicate a flow before an outage and the superscript , i.e. square brackets, to indicate a flow after the failure of link k.
+Assume that the new flows are given as Collective effects of link failures in linear flow networks (27), where Collective effects of link failures in linear flow networks (28) is the vector of flow changes and Collective effects of link failures in linear flow networks (29) is the preoutage flow.
+In general, we will use the superscript (0), i.e. round brackets, to indicate a flow before an outage and the superscript Collective effects of link failures in linear flow networks (30), i.e. square brackets, to indicate a flow after the failure of link k.
 Then the new vector fulfils the continuity equation (3),

 In power engineering, the changes of flows are typically captured in a matrix of LODFs whose element Ll,k describes the flow changes monitored on a link l after another link k fails.
-Suppose that is the flow on link k before the outage.
+Suppose that Collective effects of link failures in linear flow networks (32) is the flow on link k before the outage.
 Then the LODF is defined by its elements [11]

-For consistency, the effect of an outage of a line k onto itself is typically defined as .
-Importantly, the LODF may be expressed in purely algebraic form using the (pseudo-) inverse of the graph Laplacian [11],
+For consistency, the effect of an outage of a line k onto itself is typically defined as Collective effects of link failures in linear flow networks (34).
+Importantly, the LODF may be expressed in purely algebraic form using the (pseudo-) inverse of the graph Laplacian Collective effects of link failures in linear flow networks (35) [11],

-Here, we abbreviate the line susceptance of a link by bl.
-Furthermore, we defined a vector that characterises a link k=(r, s) and has the entries +1 at position r, −1 at position s and zero otherwise.
-Using the standard basis vectors in , this vector may be written as .
+Here, we abbreviate the line susceptance Collective effects of link failures in linear flow networks (37) of a link Collective effects of link failures in linear flow networks (38) by bl.
+Furthermore, we defined a vector Collective effects of link failures in linear flow networks (39) that characterises a link k=(r, s) and has the entries +1 at position r, −1 at position s and zero otherwise.
+Using the standard basis vectors in Collective effects of link failures in linear flow networks (40), this vector may be written as Collective effects of link failures in linear flow networks (41).
 In power engineering, the expression in the numerator is also referred to as the Power Transfer Distribution Factor (PTDF) [11].
 A PTDF between links l and k is calculated as

 and describes the flow changes on link l upon a power transfer from one end of link k to the other one.
 PTDFs are typically defined for power injections and withdrawals at arbitrary nodes in the network [11].
 In the context of link failures, however, it is useful to restrict them to power injection and withdrawal taking place at the two ends of a link.
-For this reason, power injection vectors have to correspond to the columns of the incidence matrix in our setup such that , where is again the standard basis vector.
+For this reason, power injection vectors Collective effects of link failures in linear flow networks (43) have to correspond to the columns of the incidence matrix in our setup such that Collective effects of link failures in linear flow networks (44), where Collective effects of link failures in linear flow networks (45) is again the standard basis vector.

 On the other hand, the link failure may also be described on the nodal level.
-If we collect all changes in voltage phase angles after the failure of link k in the vector , denoting phase angles after the failure by , a Poisson-like equation describing the outage in terms of the phase differences may be derived [22],
+If we collect all changes in voltage phase angles after the failure of link k in the vector Collective effects of link failures in linear flow networks (46), denoting phase angles after the failure by Collective effects of link failures in linear flow networks (47), a Poisson-like equation describing the outage in terms of the phase differences may be derived [22],

-Here, is the Laplacian of the network after removal of link k and is the pre-outage flow on link k.
+Here, Collective effects of link failures in linear flow networks (49) is the Laplacian of the network after removal of link k and Collective effects of link failures in linear flow networks (50) is the pre-outage flow on link k.
 This equation was studied in the past in different settings [35, 22, 36, 33].
 The failure of single links is thus comparably well understood [22, 37, 38], whereas the simultaneous failure of multiple links was not yet studied to the same extend on a theoretical level.

 For this reason, we now turn to the case of multiple link failures and derive an expression for the flow changes on the remaining lines in the grid.
 We will focus on the case of two outages for now, but extend the results to more than two outages in section 4.
 Naively, we could just superpose the flow changes caused by the two individual outages as described by equation (5).
 Assuming that two arbitrary links o and k fail, this naive approach yields the following expression for the flow changes on link l,